 If engaging in a protest that you anticipate may result in arrest or detention, it is good to understand the nature and scope of police powers, and the common charges laid against protesters.

-The Summary Offences Act 1966 (Vic) (“SOA”) (s 6(1)) authorises police and Protective Services Officers (PSOs) to direct a person to leave a public place, if the police officer or PSO believes on reasonable grounds that:
+The SO Act (s 6(1)) authorises police offices and protective services officers to direct a person to leave a public place, if the officer believes on reasonable grounds that:

-Under the SOA (s 6(5)), people cannot be directed to move-on if they are:
+Under the SO Act (s 6(5)), people cannot be directed to move-on if they are:

-It is important to note that what is required is that the police officer or PSO has reasonable grounds to believe that certain things are “likely to happen”.
+It is important to note that what is required is that the officer has reasonable grounds to believe that certain things are “likely to happen”.
 They do not have to state the basis for their belief.

 If the police are going to charge you immediately with an offence, they may seek to impose bail conditions that cover the period up until your case is heard in court.
 Imposing a geographical exclusion zone (being a place or area you must not visit or may only visit at specified times) is a common bail condition used against demonstrators to prevent them from returning to the protest site.